-The following post is courtesy of AMarkets, a St. Vicent & the Grenadines (FSA) regulated global forex broker established in 2007.
+The following article was written by AMarkets, a St. Vicent & the Grenadines (FSA) regulated global forex broker established in 2007.

 - Global GDP growth is at the highest level in ten years with synchronized expansion in most world economies.
 The economic cycle is nearing its peak.